MikeDacre/fyrd/README.rst

 Why the Name?
 =============

-Fyrd is the old Anglo-Saxon word for 'army'.
-I am British, and this code gives you an army of workers on any machine so it works :-)
+I gave this project the name 'Fyrd' in honour of my grandmother, Hélène Sandolphen, who was a scholar of old English.
+It is the old Anglo-Saxon word for 'army', and this code gives you an army of workers on any machine so it seemed appropriate.

+The project used to be called "Python Cluster", which is more descriptive but frankly boring.
+Also, about half a dozen other projects have almost the same name, so it made no sense to keep that name and put the project onto PyPI.

 Issues and Contributing